 Answers To Your Divorce FAQ

 - How is North Carolina divorce different?
 In North Carolina, couples who want to get a divorce must first live apart for a year.
 This is the required separation time.
-After a year and a day, couples can legally file for divorce.
+After a year and a day, a married person can legally file for divorce.

-- Are their “grounds” for divorce in North Carolina?
+- Are there “grounds” for divorce in North Carolina?
 Yes.
 There are two.
-One is that you and your spouse have lived apart for a year.
-This does not mean only that you did not have sexual relations or that you slept in different rooms in the same house.
-Legally, you must have lived in separate residences.
-The second grounds for divorce is insanity.
+One is that you and your spouse have lived apart for a year without resuming the marital relationship.
+The second ground for divorce is insanity.
 This is very rarely used.

 - What happens if I cannot afford to live in a separate place from my spouse for a year?
 A divorce lawyer can advise you on your options in this case and help you plan for divorce.
 You may find a solution that works.